ferminLR/webgpu-path-tracing/README.md

 ## What it does NOT have (yet)

-* Any materials other than lambertian diffuse and mirror
+* Any materials other than lambertian diffuse and metal
 * Bounding volume hierarchies
 * More than one light source
 * A denoising stage